 Active participation in the course is essential since 'constructivist learning' of these Course Goals and Intended Learning Outcomes require analysis, interpretation, and engagement by all learners.
-To actively participate, pre-service teachers should come to class prepared with critical comments and questions about the assigned pre-readings for the day.
 An overall learning goal of this course is to provide the opportunities for class members to be actively and creatively involved in their own learning; this requires preparation time as well as courage to speak up about a wide array of questions and issues in class conversations.
 Additionally, learning to speak confidently in small and large group settings is an important skill to acquire for teaching in schools.
-"Active engagement" does not necessarily mean talking all the time, but it does require participation in classroom discussions and meaningful connections to texts and concepts under discussion.
+"Active engagement" does not necessarily mean talking all the time, but it does require participation in discussions and meaningful connections to concepts under discussion.